Angular Momentum Loss Due to Spin-Orbit Effects in the Post-Minkowskian Expansion: Conclusions

 \section{Conclusions}

-In this paper, we obtained a new result for the total angular momentum (and mass-dipole) lost during a two-body scattering due to linear spin effects up to $\mathcal O(G^3)$, exploiting amplitude-based methods.
+In this paper, we calculated for the first time the contributions to the angular momentum loss due to spin-orbit effects up to $\mathcal O(G^3)$, using the eikonal operator.
 We presented the outcome of this calculation for generic spin alignments and in a fully Poincar\'e covariant way, in such a way that it can be easily translated to any desired reference frame.

-It will be interesting to extend the results obtained here to quadratic order in spin as well, by using the waveforms or stress-energy tensors calculated in \cite{Jakobsen:2021lvp,Riva:2022fru}, and perhaps even beyond the quadratic-in-spin frontier using the EFT framework of Refs.~\cite{Aoude:2022trd,Aoude:2022thd,Aoude:2023vdk}, although fixing the Wilson coefficients of this EFT in general depending on the nature of the colliding objects represents an outstanding open problem \cite{Bautista:2021wfy,Bautista:2022wjf}.
+It will be interesting to extend the results obtained here to quadratic order in spin, i.e.~spin-spin effects, as well, by using the waveforms or stress-energy tensors calculated in \cite{Jakobsen:2021lvp,Riva:2022fru}, and perhaps even beyond the quadratic-in-spin frontier using the EFT framework of Refs.~\cite{Aoude:2022trd,Aoude:2022thd,Bautista:2023szu,Aoude:2023vdk}, although fixing the Wilson coefficients of this EFT in general depending on the nature of the colliding objects represents an outstanding open problem \cite{Bautista:2021wfy,Bautista:2022wjf}.

 Similarly, a natural problem to tackle consists in the calculation of $J^{\alpha\beta}$ to $\mathcal O(G^4)$, three loops on the amplitude side, even in the non-spinning case, and two concrete steps towards this goal would be to derive a suitable generalization of the momentum-space kernels \eqref{LL1Lp}, \eqref{LLspin} and to add the non-linear memory contributions to Eq.~(3.30) of \cite{DiVecchia:2022owy}, which start to be relevant precisely at $\mathcal O(G^4)$.